Polarix-Containers/postgres/README.md

 ### Licensing
 - The code in this repository is licensed under the Apache License. 😇
 - The image is built on `docker.io/postgres`, which is under the MIT license.
-Copyright belongs to Docker PostgreSQL Authors.
+Copyright to the base image belongs to Docker PostgreSQL Authors.
 - Any image built by Blue OCI is provided under the combination of license terms resulting from the use of individual packages.